 Format – contains commands, such as Styles and Formatting and AutoCorrect, for formatting the layout of your document.

-Table – contains all commands to insert and edit a table in a text document.
+Table – contains commands to insert and edit a table in a text document.

 Tools – contains functions such as Spelling and Grammar, Customize, and Options.